-In this survey, our overarching objective is to explicit the differences between these different settings, to show how new statistical tools are used to tackle some well-known problems from economics and why it opens many new interesting economics problems since some algorithms are replacing classical sellers and buyers.
-We believe that auction theory offers a nice playground to understand what data and computer science can bring to economics.
+In this survey, our overarching objective is to provide a widely accessible introduction to the fascinating topics of classical and modern auction theory while bringing to the fore the statistical and machine learning lenses to the topic.
+We will very clearly state the differences between the different information-asymmetry settings we will review, and point to cutting edge theoretical and practical solutions adapted to them.
+We will also show how new statistical tools can be used to tackle some important and well-known problems from Economics.
+Furthermore, those questions open many new interesting problems in Economics since algorithms are replacing classical sellers and buyers.
+We believe that modern auction theory offers a nice framework to understand what data and Computer Science can bring to modern Economics.

-In Chapter \ref{Chapter:Bayes}, we recall the main results of the Bayesian auction literature, initiated with the seminal works of Vickrey and Myerson.
+In Chapter \ref{Chapter:Bayes}, we survey the main results of the Bayesian auction literature, initiated with the seminal works of Vickrey and Myerson.
+Those results form some of the backbone of classical auction theory and are widely used in Internet practice.
 We will recall what is the revenue-maximizing auction once the seller has a prior on bidder's valuations and introduce some approximations of the revenue-maximizing auction when the seller must use simpler auctions.
 In Chapter \ref{Chapter:Seller}, we focus on the setting derived from the Ebay use case and tackle both the batch learning setting and the online learning setting.